xaur/decred-news/guidelines.md

 All feedback received is incorporated in the draft.

 Finally, the issue is polished and released on Medium, GitHub and other places, and the links are disseminated through various social media channels.

-Release steps are captured in greater detail in the [release checklist template](release-checklist-template.md) that is used to generate a checklist for each issue.

 See [here](https://github.com/xaur/decred-news/issues/65) for a list of sections and their owners.